JDAI-CV/fast-reid/tools/deploy/README.md

 ## Tutorial

-This is a tiny example steps for convert baseline `meta_arch` to Caffe model, if you want to convert more complext architecture, you need to customize more things.
+This is a tiny example for converting fastreid-baseline in `meta_arch` to Caffe model, if you want to convert more complex architecture, you need to customize more things.

 1. Change `preprocess_image` in `fastreid/modeling/meta_arch/baseline.py` as below